usmanity/usmanity.github.com/readme.md

 homepage
 ========

-this repo is a collection of currently developing website @ [usmanity.com](http://usmanity.com) and also an archive of older versions of this my homepage. versions are only archived once, each version is worked on actively on a separate branch and merged into master occasionally.o

-upcoming version 1.5
+this repo has some code to try new things and also contains code for my homepage at [usmantiy.com](http://www.usmanity.com)